-Passage (2016-ongoing) employs pattern and mimicry as material and visual surface modulations, which define the image as a place itself, and oscillates between a memory of inhabiting it, being situated, or literally being enveloped in a place, and an abstract map that does not chart or capture a territory.
-The work consists of a series of textile pieces based on photographs of the ground of the road to the Anseong University, where Pohle teaches, and the oldest market in Seoul.
+Visual interpretation, materiality of the image, non-place, non-archive, medium of photography, not a fixed place, Passage (2017-ongoing) employs pattern and mimicry as material and visual surface modulations, which define the image as a place itself and oscillates between a memory of inhabiting it, being situated, or literally being enveloped in a place, and an abstract map that does not chart or capture a territory.
+The work consists of a series of textile pieces based on photographs of the artist’s work and living places, the ground of the campus road to the Anseong University, where Pohle teaches and the oldest market in Seoul.
 The photographs are rendered in a grey scale transferred into a machine knitted woollen pieces.
-The ground is made soft and flowing and transformation results into an object, which occupies the space between a map and a carpet.
+The ground is made soft and flowing and this transformation results into an object between a map and a carpet.
 The artist treats them as performative objects, which can become gestural pieces animated by movements of repeated folding, unfolding and careful laying out on a table.
 This defines the photo-textile pieces as horizontal images to be contemplated from above.
-The network of cracks form irregular patterns and suggest multiple possible folds without resolving into a representation or recognizable image.
-They form strange interpretation of the oriental carpet, which according to Michel Foucault belongs to the category of heterotopias or spaces simultaneously within and outside culture, counter-sites, spaces of crisis and transition.
-Passages defines the outlines of a surface which could possibly be a ground, or could possibly chart a territory seen from above, very much like a satellite view of an unpopulated area.
-Still, it remains unresolved image-object, which resists to being interpreted as a photographic image, or a map.
-The fact that its medium is textile weaves in together the technical image, the photograph and carpet or a scarf, which are usually animated through touch and their flexible surfaces are designed to be viewed from above thus defining a horzonal view, in which the -micro becomes -macro, and the pixel becomes a textile knot.
-The digital image, which is malleable and liquid becomes a surface structure defined by what one could call a soft indexicality, and thus invites us to think and to experience the intimate distance between touch and touch screens. (excerpt)
+The network of cracks, crevices form irregular patterns and suggest multiple possible folds without resolving into a representation or recognisable image.
+They form strange interpretation of the oriental carpet, which according to Michel Foucault belongs to the category of heterotopias or spaces simultaneously within and outside culture, counter-sites, spaces of crisis and transition.2 Passage defines the outlines of a surface which could possibly be a ground, or could possibly chart a territory from above, very much like a satellite view of an unpopulated area.
+And still it remains unresolved image-object, which resists to being interpreted as a photographic image, or a map.
+Its medium is textile and weaves in together a photograph and a scarf, or a carpet.
+Scarves are usually animated through touch, while carpets are designed to be viewed from above thus defining a horizontal view, in which the -micro becomes -macro.
+Digital photographs are malleable, and in a sense liquid.
+In this case a photograph is redefined as a surface structure characterised by what one could call a soft indexicality, and invites us to think and to experience the intimate distance between touch and touch screens.

 Image: Sascha Pohle, Passage, 2016-ongoing